MSR Hubba Hubba NX

 Discerning backpackers look for a high-quality, lightweight, and durable tent.
 And from our experience with the MSR Hubba Hubba NX, it checks all of those boxes emphatically.
 Its high-end build is undoubtedly expensive at $450, and it may not be worth it for the casual backpacker, but the extra money gets you a sub-4-pound weight, decently roomy interior, and its pole structure delivers solid performance in most 3-season conditions.
 Below we break down the Hubba Hubba's weight, livability and interior space, weather protection, ventilation, durability, and more.
 To see how the Hubba Hubba stacks up, see our article on the best backpacking tents.

 The MSR Hubba Hubba NX is all about balance—a thoughtful design that hides its weight-saving measures very well.
-Its listed minimum weight of 3 pounds 8 ounces puts it squarely in the popular lightweight category, which includes models like the Nemo Dagger 2P and REI Co-op Quarter Dome 2 (both weigh 3 pounds 5 ounces).
-You can go lighter with Big Agnes’ Copper Spur HV UL2 (2 pounds 12 ounces) or Tiger Wall (2 pounds 3 ounces), but those designs use thinner fabrics and compromise interior space at the foot end of the tent.
+Its listed packaged weight of 3 pounds 14 ounces puts it squarely in the popular lightweight category, which includes models like the Nemo Dagger 2P (also 3 lbs.
+14 oz.) and REI Co-op Quarter Dome 2 (3 lbs.
+12 oz.).
+You can go lighter with Big Agnes’ Copper Spur HV UL2 (3 lbs.
+2 oz.) or Tiger Wall (2 lbs.
+8 oz.), but those designs use thinner fabrics and compromise interior space at the foot end of the tent.
 Thru-hikers and those that usually camp solo might prefer a tent like the Tiger Wall, but we think MSR has done a great job combining interior space and long-lasting materials at a reasonable weight.

 Using the tent on an early-season trip into the Grand Canyon—complete with a heavy rain and wind storm—it performed flawlessly.
 The raised bathtub floor prevented any leaking, the poles worked as advertised, and the waterproof coating on the rainfly (MSR claims it’s designed to last three times longer than a standard coating) shed moisture without issue.
 It’s worth noting that MSR did away with seam taping in favor of a stitching style, but in our experience, there were no areas of weakness.
 We also had a Nemo Dagger on the trip, and while it held up nicely, we did have a little moisture build-up along the interior (for more information, see our in-depth Dagger review).
 Unlike the MSR Hubba Hubba NX, which has a full-coverage rainfly, the Nemo has small cutouts on both ends of the tent.
 And those single-wall sections became wet to the touch in the blowing, sideways rain that we experienced.